wso2/product-sp/modules/distribution/README.txt

 	- samples
-          Contains the samples which describes the usage and fetures of WSO2 Business Activity Monitor.
+          Contains the samples which describes the usage and fetures of WSO2 Data Analytics Server.
 This includes four samples:

 		- toolboxes
-		  Complete toolboxes containing artifacts for the use cases of BAM
+		  Complete toolboxes containing artifacts for the use cases of DAS

     - tmp
       Used for storing temporary files, and is pointed to by the